munucrafts/CPP-UE-GetThumbnails/README.md

 - Copy and paste the unzipped plugin folder into the Plugins folder of your Unreal Engine project.
 - Build and open the project.
 - Once the project is open, enable the plugin (Plugin Name is "GetThumbnails" inside Unreal Engine) from the Plugins menu if not already enabled.
-- Below is a tutorial video for you, but I suggest you stick with the README file as it's the most updated and contains all the necessary steps in depth.
+- Below is a tutorial video for you, but I suggest you stick with the README file, as it's the most up-to-date and contains all the necessary steps in depth.
 - Tutorial Video: https://youtu.be/zjpgdz6cLsc

 ## How to Use?